-For the past two decades, the Anglo-American has been the frontman of Spottiswoode & His Enemies, a septet that has become a New York institution.
-With the band, Spottiswoode has released seven acclaimed records, performed numerous Manhattan residencies, and toured extensively from SXSW and Lille Europe to Lincoln Center.
-The band’s gothic rock opera, ABOVE HELL’S KITCHEN, was presented in 2010 to sold-out crowds at the New York Musical Theatre Festival.
+SPOTTISWOODE is an award-winning bandleader, singer-songwriter, scriptwriter and filmmaker.
+For the past two decades, the Anglo-American has been the frontman of the septet, Spottiswoode & His Enemies.
+The New Yorker refers to him as a “genius” and “downtown ringleader”.
+With the band, he has released seven acclaimed records, performed numerous Manhattan residencies, and toured extensively from SXSW and Lille Europe to Lincoln Center.

-In addition to recording with his Enemies, Spottiswoode has also released three solo albums and a duo collection.
+In addition to recording with his Enemies, Spottiswoode has released three solo albums and a duo collection.
 His songs have been featured in a wide variety of films and television shows.
-He has been nominated for five separate Independent Music Awards, winning Best Adult Contemporary Song in 2012 for his piano ballad, Chariot.
+He has been nominated for multiple Independent Music Awards, the piano ballad, Chariot, earning him the prize for Best Adult Contemporary Song.

 Spottiswoode’s music travels the gamut, drawing comparisons to Leonard Cohen, Ray Davies, Nick Cave, Tom Waits, Randy Newman and Jim Morrison.
 Still, he’s very much his own man.
 He “evokes real emotions, sometimes different ones in a single song” (Dan Reed, WXPN).

 Two music videos Spottiswoode directed while at film school earned consecutive Student Emmys in Los Angeles.
 He later wrote and co-directed The Gentleman, a short film that played Slamdance and the BBC Short Film Festival before being picked up by the Independent Film Channel.
 Spottiswoode then went on to write several feature screenplays with the hope of directing them himself.
 However, he was too busy playing and recording with his band to fulfil the ambition.
 So he decided to write a musical instead!